dreroc/ChromeDecrypter/README.md

   2. Extract the folder
   3. Install the requirements.txt file
   4. Open the ChromeDecrypter.py file
-  5. You're ready to go!
+  5. You are ready to go!
 ```